 The absence of clear guidelines encompassing e-evidence handling can potentially jeopardise the integrity of investigations and compromise the admissibility of crucial evidence in court.
 Consequently, ensuring the originality, authenticity, and reliability of e-evidence becomes challenging.
 Moreover, the framework does not account for searches conducted without consent, which means that the legal provisions are inadequate if the accused refuses to provide access to their electronic systems, such as passwords or passkeys.

+The practical significance of these deficiencies is not merely theoretical.
+Concrete illustrations show how these gaps can obstruct real digital investigations.
+In Pengadilan Tinggi Medan No. 1379/Pid.Sus/2020/PT MDN decision, the appellate court overturned the conviction and acquitted the defendant in an EIT case; the Mahkamah Agung (Indonesia Supreme Court) database record notes that the relevant Facebook accounts had already been deleted and could not be reactivated in the ordinary way, whilst later analysis of the same litigation identifies the absence of digital-forensic examination as central to the failure to prove account ownership and authorship.

+Likewise, in Pengadilan Tinggi Pekanbaru No. 274/PID.SUS/2017/PT PBR decision, although the prosecutor secured the conviction, the Mahkamah Agung database records the defence position that the prosecutor had failed to prove the e-evidence “..secara hukum yang benar..” (lawful) under the EIT framework, illustrating how electronic material may lose decisive evidential force when its acquisition or validation is procedurally weak.
+Similar problems can easily arise in practice: for example, where investigators seize a powered-on phone but, absent a clear statutory preservation protocol, allow remote wiping, auto-sync, or overwriting to alter the data; where a warrant to search a house is treated as authority to inspect all cloud accounts linked to a seized device, prompting a challenge that the digital search exceeded the warrant’s scope; or where a suspect refuses to provide a password or passkey and the law contains no sufficiently clear mechanism for compelled access or alternative lawful extraction.
+In each scenario, the investigation is not merely made more difficult; the legality, integrity, and admissibility of the resulting e-evidence become vulnerable to challenge.

+This difficulty is compounded by the fact that, although KUHAP 2025 expressly recognises e-evidence and expressly permits searches directed at Informasi Elektronik and Dokumen Elektronik, we contend that the new code still identifies unresolved questions about the scope of digital search authority, including whether authority to search a physical location automatically extends to the contents of devices and accounts discovered there, and what procedural limits govern such access.

 Whilst judicial interpretation might offer temporary solutions, this new law needs further overhaul.
 The existing rules of criminal procedure fail to align with the unique demands of digital investigations, further underscoring the legal deficiencies.
 Stretching the interpretation of analogue provisions to fit digital contexts could undermine the rule of law and result in inconsistencies in its application.

 Given these limitations, it is essential to examine more closely the mechanisms within the Indonesian CJS that could address the gaps in the current framework.
 The following discussion will therefore evaluate the existing e-evidence framework, with particular attention to the extent to which the EIT Act contributes to clarifying it.